thecolombian/Group-Project-NY-Green_taxi/README.md

 ## Team Members
 **Jorge Reyes**<br />
 **Megan O'Connor**<br />
+**Valdeir Faria F**<br />
+**Aysenyr Teyfur**<br />

 ## Project Overview
-Our goal with this project is to understand traffic and congestion patterns, fare and revenue trends within New York City for Green Taxis.
+Our goal with this project is to understand traffic and congestion patterns, fare and revenue trends within New York City for Green Taxis to uncover travel behavior before the pandemic when public transportation was heavily used.

 ### Project Questions
 - Is trip length a good indicator of tip amount?
-- Is there a statistically significant difference bewtween trip distance or duration when considering the days of the week?
+- Is there a statistically significant difference bewtween trip demand on weekends and weekdays?
 - Is trip distance a good indicator of trip duration?

 ### Index